SharePoint/sp-dev-docs/docs/general-development/how-to-create-an-add-in-scoped-external-content-type-in-sharepoint.md

 ---
-title: How to Create an add-in-scoped external content type in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: de4b50a3-84da-48ce-9ba0-fe06571e52a8
+title: Create an add-in-scoped external content type in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: de4b50a3-84da-48ce-9ba0-fe06571e52a8
 ---

-# How to: Create an add-in-scoped external content type in SharePoint
+# Create an add-in-scoped external content type in SharePoint

 Learn how to create external content types that can be installed, secured, and used in an SharePoint Add-in.

 ## Prerequisites for developing add-in-scoped external content types
 <a name="bkmk_Prerequisites"> </a>